INTEGRATION

 Authorization

-When submitting a charge it is important to send in the correct intent and to take into account the differences in authorizations:
+When submitting a charge, it is essential to send in the correct intent and to take into account the differences in authorizations:

 • Final authorization